 There is probably no food that causes as much debate and confusion as tofu.
-People seem to have a love it or hate it stance towards this block of soy.
+People seem to have a love-it-or-hate-it stance towards this block of soy.
 I completely understand.
 I used to think I hated tofu from the few times a spongy piece ended up in my Chinese food.
 But once I stopped eating meat, I had to re-evaluate my relationship with tofu.
-It took a lot of trial and error, but not only did I come to love tofu, I also learned all the tips and tricks to make it incredible.
+It took a lot of trial and error, but not only did I come to love tofu, but I also learned all the tips and tricks to make it incredible.

-There are a lot of questions regarding tofu: how to buy it, what’s the difference between the types, and of course, how to cook it so it has lots of flavor and a pleasing texture.
+There are a lot of questions regarding tofu: how to buy it, what’s the difference between the types, and of course, how to cook it, so it has lots of flavors and a pleasing texture.
 If you’ve got questions, I’ve got the answers.
 This is Tofu 101: your guide to all things tofu.

 1. What is Tofu?

-The first question you may have is what exactly is tofu?
+The first question you may have is, what exactly is tofu?
 Is it the same as bean curd?
 Yes, it is.
 Tofu is made by coagulating soy milk into curds and then pressing it into the block we buy in the store.
-Some manufacturers make their own soy milk from scratch.
+Some manufacturers make their soy milk from scratch.
 The coagulation is done with salt, acid, and enzyme coagulants such as calcium chloride and magnesium sulfate.
-It may sound like a complicated process but it doesn’t have to be.
+It may sound like a complicated process, but it doesn’t have to be.
 Learn How to Make Your Own Tofu at home with just 2 ingredients plus water.

 2. Nutritional Benefits